Resettlement and humanitarian admission - Ireland

 • Reception: Refugees are accommodated in ROCs for initial orientation and assessment, with access to services such as health and social welfare.

-• Support Services: Refugees have access to mainstream State services, including health, housing, education, and employment support.
+• Support services: Refugees have access to mainstream national services, including health, housing, education and employment support.

 • Housing: Refugees are initially accommodated in ROCs, then resettled in the community with support from Local Authorities and volunteers.